Sara Ganim: Awards and recognition

 For the Jerry Sandusky child sexual abuse case work, Ganim gained early attention as the scandal broadened.
 MarketWatch journalism columnist Jon Friedman wrote of her as "the star reporter" on the scandal in November, 2011.
 Friedman added that Kim Jones, reporting at Penn State for WFAN, "also mentioned Ganim's stellar work" and that Jason McIntyre of the sports blog The Big Lead among others had been singling out Ganim—and her P-N colleague Ben Jones, in McIntyre's case—on Twitter.

 Considerable other attention and professional awards also were given.
 In February, 2012, Ganim became the youngest person ever, at age 24, to receive the Sidney Award for socially conscious journalism.
 In February 2012, Long Island University announced that she had won a prestigious George Polk Award in Journalism in 2011 for her coverage of the story.
 Newsweek magazine named her one of "150 Women Who Shake the World" in March, 2012, and it was announced that Ganim and The Patriot-News would receive the Scripps Howard Award for Community Journalism, again for the Sandusky/Penn State coverage.

 In April 2012, then-24-year-old Ganim became the third-youngest person (Jackie Crosby won at 22, Stephanie Welsh at 23) to win a Pulitzer Prize.
 For her UNC coverage, Ganim won a 2015 Sigma Delta Chi Award from the Society of Professional Journalists.
 While a print journalist, she received recognition for a body of work that impacted the local communities she covered and for explanation journalism, including a Pennsylvania Bar Association Award, and several Pennsylvania state awards for multimedia reporting and storytelling.

 In 2012, she was recognized by the Associated Press Managing Editors association for her work with student journalists.
 Ganim has taught college-level journalism and spends several days each year speaking to college and high school journalists about the profession of journalism and the transition from print to broadcast.
 In May 2015, she delivered the commencement address to graduates of the American University in Dubai.
 In 2015, she was given the Philip Habib Award for Distinguished Public Service by the American Task Force for Lebanon.
+In 2021, the podcast "Why We Don't Know" won first place in the Public Service category of the 2020 Educational Writers Association national journalism awards.